 - b) Granada Golf Course In April 1988, City applied for entry into the State of Florida Department of Environmental Protection (FDEP) Early Detection Incentive Program.
 This program allowed for funding and cleanup assistance to be allocated for eligible sites.
 The City voluntarily removed a 6,000-gallon underground storage tank at the Granada Golf Course.
 The City is required to continue with soil and groundwater plume delineation, soil analysis and new monitoring well installation.
-RER also required the City to submit an engineering control plan.
-As of September 30, 2023, the City has estimated the cost of these requirements to be \$32,000. - c) Former Coral Gables Incinerator Site Assessment In December 2005, the City demolished the incinerator building, combustion chambers and the incinerator stack at the Public Works Facility located at 2800 SW 72nd Avenue.
+RER also required the City to submit a site assessment report and an engineering control plan.
+During fiscal year 2024, the City conducted several deep well testing and samples.
+Based on the results, the City was required to continue delineation of the zone, well sampling and testing, and submission of results by September 2024. - c) Former Coral Gables Incinerator Site Assessment In December 2005, the City demolished the incinerator building, combustion chambers and the incinerator stack at the Public Works Facility located at 2800 SW 72nd Avenue.
 After the demolition activities were completed, the City's consultants conducted a limited site assessment of the existing soil and groundwater conditions in August and September 2007.
 Based upon the soil and groundwater analytical results, the levels of contamination detected are essentially equivalent and or above the cleanup target levels for residential and commercial/industrial use levels.
 Based on these results, RER required the City to submit a Site Assessment Report Addendum (SARA) to address the outstanding environmental assessment and remediation requirements of the former incinerator.
 In November 2023, the City submitted a Proposed Limited Soil and Groundwater Assessment Plan to RER.
-As of end of fiscal year 2023, the City has estimated the cost to remove and dispose the contaminated soil from the site to be \$2.74 million and estimated completion by 2026. - d) Coral Gables Country Club In May 2002, as part of the renovation of the Country Club, an underground storage tank was removed.
+In June 2024, soil assessment was conducted and total of eleven (11) composite soil samples were collected and analyzed. - d) Coral Gables Country Club In May 2002, as part of the renovation of the Country Club, an underground storage tank was removed.
 The City received a NOV from RER and was required to complete a site assessment report due to release of unknown contamination into the ground as a result of the tank removal activities.
 As of August 2009, the City completed the remediation activities that included the excavation and removal of all soils surrounding the original tank removal footprint.
 In 2014, the City completed the required groundwater monitoring and received a notification from RER that there is no additional groundwater sampling requirement for this site.
 In November 2019, the City completed the source removal, engineering control plan and covenant package; and submitted all the required reports to RER.
-As of September 30, 2023, the City is in the process of reviewing the most recent plan for submission to RER but the cost of remediation cannot be reasonably estimated, therefore a liability for this site is not recorded in the financial statements.
+As of September 30, 2024, the City is in the process of reviewing the proposal from consultants to provide a revised source removal report and engineering control and maintenance plan.

-As of September 30, 2023, the City's total liability related to the pollution remediation obligating events is \$2.9 million.
+As of September 30, 2024, the City's total liability related to the pollution remediation obligating events is \$2.30 million.